 - 6.1 The Committee meetings will be conducted following the below format:

 - Notice of Meeting

 - Apologies

 - Declaration of Interests

+- Approval of minutes of the previous meeting

+- Order of Items and Confirmation of Registered Speakers

 - Schedule of Planning Applications

+- Performance Management Statistics report

 - Development Plan matters

+- Correspondence

 - Enforcement matters

-- Delegated applications report
+- Legal issues

-- 6.2 The following procedures will apply for each application:
+6.2 The following procedures will apply for each application:

-- (i) Introduction of planning application by the planning officers.
+(i) Introduction of planning application by the planning officers

 The planning officer presents the application and makes a recommendation on whether the application should be approved, approved with conditions or refused.
 Plans and photographs may be shown to demonstrate the proposals.

-- (ii) Elected Members Questions to Planning Officer.
-Members can ask points of clarification from the Officer.
+(ii) Elected Members Questions to Planning Officer

+Members can ask points of clarification from the Officer

-- (iii) Representations Objector(s).
+(iii) Representations - Objector(s)

 The Chair will welcome the speaker, including a reminder to keep to planning issues and the allocated time.